paulgear/ntpmon/README.md

 difference, WARNING for 10 ms or more average difference, and OK for anything less.

-#### traceloop

-Is there a sync loop between the local server and the stratum 1 servers?
-If so, return CRITICAL; for anything other than a loop (including a timeout), return OK.
-Most public NTP servers do not support tracing, so using this produces additional NTP traffic which is not useful in most cases.
-Trace loop detection is deprecated, disabled by default, and is not supported for prometheus.

 ### System metrics

 In addition, NTPmon retrieves the following metrics directly from the local NTP